mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

 - Create, edit or delete [Business Entities](/articles/TDM/tdm_overview/03_business_entity_overview.md) and attach Logical Units or [post execution processes] to each Business Entity.
 - Create, edit or delete [environments].
 - Attach environment owners to each environment.
-- Define [roles] on each environment and define permissions per role.
+- Define [roles] in each environment and define permissions per role.

 ## Environment Owner